-From Euphrasia on September 24th, 2008 in Green Remodeling
+From Dean Dowd on September 24, 2008 in Green Remodeling

 Bioplastics are a new generation of biodegradable and compostable plastics.
 They are derived from renewable raw materials like starch (from corn, potato, etc.), cellulose, soy protein, and lactic acid.
 Bioplastics are not hazardous in production and decompose back into carbon dioxide, water, and biomass when discarded.
 Corn starch is currently the main raw material being used in the manufacture of bioplastic resins.